What is receivables finance?

 - Factoring: Factoring is a financing method that involves a company selling its receivables to a third party, known as the factor.
 Typically, the company will receive between 70% and 90% of the value of the chosen receivables from the factor to begin with.
 The factor will then collect payment from the company’s customers at maturity and will send the company the remaining payment (minus a fee).
 Factoring is not to be confused with reverse factoring or supply chain finance, in which the buyer initiates an early payment program for its suppliers.

 - Invoice discounting: Invoice discounting is a similar technique to factoring, with the main difference being that the company remains responsible for chasing up payment from customers As such, invoice discounting tends to take place confidentially, with the company’s customers not necessarily being aware that invoice discounting is being used.

-Asset-based lending: Whereas techniques like invoice factoring involve the sale of receivables, asset-based lending (ABL) enables companies to secure loans based on assets such as accounts receivable.
+- Asset-based lending: Whereas invoice factoring involves the sale of receivables, asset-based lending (ABL) enables companies to secure loans based on assets such as accounts receivable.
 ABL can also be secured by using other assets as collateral, such as inventory or equipment.

 The term ‘accounts receivable financing’, or ‘AR financing’, is also sometimes used, although this means different things to different people.
 In some cases, accounts receivable financing is used as a synonym for receivables financing.
 Others may use it as another term for factoring, or to describe a type of asset-based lending.

 How receivables finance works